jhighman/trua-collect/docs/implementation-status.md

 1. **Security Features**: The recommendations document suggests implementing CSRF protection, but this is already implemented in the code.

-2. **Timeline Visualization**: The actual implementation includes a sophisticated timeline visualization component that isn't fully described in some of the documentation.
+2. **Timeline Visualization**: The timeline visualization component is now fully documented in the `timeline-implementation.md` file.

 3. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.